Bashundhara City

 Bashundhara City (বসুন্ধরা সিটি), often marketed as Bashundhara City Shopping Complex or Bashundhara City Shopping Mall, is a shopping mall in Dhaka.
-The mall is located in Panthapath, near Kawran Bazar, and was opened to the public on 6 August 2004.
-The building complex is 19 stories tall and covers an area of 17763 m2, making it the third largest shopping mall in Bangladesh.
+The mall is located in Panthapath, near Karwan Bazar, and was opened to the public on 6 August 2004.
+The building complex is 19 stories tall and comprises the shopping mall occupying the lower podium floors, while corporate offices are located on the upper floors.
+The shopping mall has a floor area of 111480 m2, making it the second largest mall in the city and the country behind Jamuna Future Park.
 It is also one of the largest shopping malls in South Asia, with up to 50,000 visitors each day.

 The mall has space for 2,325 retail stores and cafeterias.
-It features a large underground gymnasium, a Star Cineplex cinema, a penthouse food court, an ice skating rink, a theme park, a fitness club, and a swimming pool.
+It features a large Gold's Gym gymnasium and fitness club with a swimming pool, a movie theatre by Bangladeshi movie theatre chain Star Cineplex, a penthouse food court, and a theme park named Toggi World.
 It also includes the 19-story corporate offices of the Bashundhara Group.
+There used to be an ice skating rink, which is now permanently closed.

 It is designed by the principal architect Mustapha Khalid Palash and Mohammad Foyez Ullah of Vistaara.

 Construction

 Construction started in 1998 under Shafiat Sobhan, the vice-chairman of the Bashundhara Group.
-The cost of the building was more than US$100 million.
+The cost of the building was more than US$57 million.